LiamMartens/figmotion-standalone-docs/docs/getting-started/index.md

 Once both are open you can copy the code, enter it in the "one-time code" field and press `Enter` or hit `Submit`.
 Alternatively you can also login with your Figma account.
 This method will keep you logged in so you do not need to re-enter the one time code each time.
 This will connect the timeline app to the plugin.

-nce this is done you will see the plugin has completed the handshake.
+Once this is done you will see the plugin has completed the handshake.

 > **Note**
 > Although the distinct user interface might seem unfamiliar at first, it operates in the same way as the previous "in-app" experience.
 Additionally, it offers the advantage of placing the timeline anywhere on your screen, or even on a separate screen.
 Despite being a standalone app, it remains linked to your Figma window, just like the plugin.